 Commercial "hand-pressed rosin" is also distinct from thumbprint rosin.
 Hand-pressed rosin typically uses heated plates or tools to apply consistent pressure, producing larger quantities with more uniform appearance.
 Thumbprint rosin relies solely on finger pressure and body heat, resulting in smaller yields and less consistent texture.

 Understanding thumbprint rosin helps distinguish between different solventless extraction methods and their appropriate applications.
-This technique serves as an important quality assessment tool, allowing cultivators and processors to evaluate resin content before investing time and materials in larger extractions.
+This technique is an important quality assessment tool, allowing cultivators and processors to evaluate resin content before investing time and materials in larger extractions.

 The distinction matters for buyers who may encounter products labeled as "hand-pressed" without clear indication of the actual method used.
 Thumbprint rosin typically commands different pricing than commercial rosin due to its limited yield and artisanal production method.